-During 2005, work was completed on an updated zoning map, in digital format, for the Town of Belgium.
-Work was completed on updated shoreland and floodplain zoning maps and an updated Shoreland and Floodplain Zoning Ordinance for Ozaukee County.
-The new ordinance and maps are expected to be adopted by the County Board in early 2006.
-Work was initiated on updated zoning ordinances and maps for the Village of Hartland and the Village of Wales, and on a land division ordinance for the Town of Belgium.
-An update to the Village of Silver Lake floodplain and shoreland-wetland zoning map and floodplain zoning ordinance was initiated.
-Minor updates to the Town of Addison zoning ordinance and an update and conversion to digital format of the Town zoning map were completed.
-Minor updates to the Town of Polk zoning ordinance and map were also completed.
-Commission staff also reviewed and commented on the City of Franklin floodplain zoning regulations and the Walworth County zoning ordinance in response to requests from the City Engineer and County Deputy Planning Director, respectively.
+During 2006, work was completed on an updated zoning map, in digital format, for the Town of Addison.
+Work was completed on an updated Shoreland and Floodplain Zoning Ordinance for Ozaukee County, which was adopted by the County Board in April 2006.
+Work on updated shoreland and floodplain zoning maps will resume once new floodplain delineations are completed and approved by the Wisconsin Department of Natural Resources and FEMA.
+Work continued on updating zoning ordinances and maps for the Village of Hartland and the Village of Wales.
+A land division ordinance for the Town of Belgium was completed and adopted by the Town Board in August 2006.
+An update to the Village of Silver Lake floodplain and shoreland-wetland zoning map and floodplain zoning ordinance was completed and provided to the Village for review and adoption.
+Minor updates to the Town of Polk zoning ordinance requested by the Town Chair were prepared and provided to the Town for consideration.
+Commission staff also reviewed and commented on the City of Cudahy floodplain zoning regulations and the Village of Hartland floodplain, shoreland, and shoreland-wetland zoning regulations in response to requests from the City Engineer and Village Administrator, respectively.